+Beazley takes an enterprise-wide approach to managing risk, following the group's risk management framework.
+The framework establishes our approach to identifying, measuring, mitigating and monitoring the group's key risks.
 Beazley has adopted the 'three lines of defence' framework.
-Across the business, there are two defined risk and control roles: risk owner and control reporter.
-Each risk event is owned by the risk owner who is a senior member of staff.
+Across the business, there are two defined risk-related roles: risk owner and control reporter.
+Each risk event is owned by the risk owner, who is a senior member of staff.
 Risk owners, with support and challenge provided by the risk management team, perform a risk assessment twice a year, including an assessment of heightened and emerging risks.